chriswininger/is-pic-with-person/README.md

 Is Pic With Person
 -------------------------

-The idea is to build out a simple python script that uses ml to answer if a person is in a picture From here there will be some utilities around this script to test it an eventually catalog my images
+A simple python script that answers the question: does this pic have a person in it?

+The idea is to build out tools to indetify and catelog all the images on my computer with people in them.

 ## Running